freaug/ART3400/lab_processing/week_two/readme.md

 ## Bouncing ball In Class (~10 min)

 We have learned enough to bounce a ball from left to right!
-Lets take some time to write this out
+Let's take some time to write this out

 * you will need two conditional logic statements to achieve this
 * you will need two variables to bounce the ball